 CSC has several computing resources that are available for universities and research institutes.
 For the geospatial community the most relevant ones are the supercomputer Puhti and the cloud computing environment.
 Longer introduction of using these computing resources for GIS can be found from CSC pages.

-Taito is a supercluster with thousands of cores.
+Puhti is a supercomputer with thousands of cores.
 It is intended for analyzing data, when a lot of computing power or data storage is needed.
 Read More

 There are also NVidia GPUs available for programs that can harness their computing power, for example deep learning libraries.